natete/gitswitch/README.md

 git clone --recursive git@github.com:natete/gitswitch-qa.git
 ```

 If you clone the entire project you can work with any of the submodule and all the git tasks you perform on a submodule folder will affect the corresponding repository.
+Just remember the submodules are just a pointer to a given commit, so you should checkout master and pull changes before start working.